xharvesting/quick_learning_symbol_en/02_setting.md

-# 2.Building a development environment
+# 2. Building a development environment

-This section explains how to go on reading this document.
+This section explains how to read this document.

 ## 2.1 Language

-Use JavaScript here.
+All code will be written in JavaScript.

 ### SDK

 symbol-sdk-typescript-javascript v2.0.0
 https://github.com/symbol/symbol-sdk-typescript-javascript

-Load The SDK above as browserify into the browser developer console.
+Load The SDK above as browserify in the browser developer console.
 https://github.com/xembook/nem2-browserify

 ##### Note

 Currently symbol-sdk v3.0.0 is released in alpha versiton, v 2.0.0 is deprecated
-The v3 removed many of the rxjs-dependent features thus direct access to the REST API is recommended.
+and version 3 removed many of the rxjs-dependent features thus direct access to the REST API is recommended.

 ### Reference